Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.3/README_design_0.3.md

     -   modules

+        -   generic: A directory where we store the generic implementations of some of the modules below and link to.
+This directory should not be in the MODULEPATH!
+Note that in the prototype we actually link to the git repository to make editing easier.
+In the real situation this would be copies to avoid accidental changes.

         -   SoftwareStack: A module file that enables the default Cray environment, and one for each of our LUMI software stacks, of the form ``LUMI/version.lua``.

-        -   LUMIpartition/LUMI/yy.mm: The next level in the hierarchy.
+        -   SystemPartition/LUMI/yy.mm: The next level in the hierarchy.
 It contains modules by LUMI SoftwareStack to enable the different partitions.
 Structure:
-            -   The modules are called ``LUMIpartition/C.lua`` etc.
+            -   The modules are called ``partition/C.lua`` etc.

+                *We could not use LUMIpartition as this lead to problems with the Lmod ``hierachyA`` function which produced wrong results for ``LUMIpartition/L.lua`` but not for ``LUMIpartition/C.lua`` even though both modules had identical code.*
             -   Modules for the ``LUMI/yy.mm`` software stack are in ``LUMIpartition/LUMI/yy.mm``.

-        -   easybuild/LUMI/yy.mm/LUMIpartition/part: Directory for the EasyBuild-generated
+        -   easybuild/LUMI/yy.mm/partition/part: Directory for the EasyBuild-generated
             modules for the ``LUMI/yy.mm`` software stack for the ``LUMI-part`` partition (``part`` actually being a single letter)

-        -   spack/LUMI/yy.mm/LUMIpartition/part: Similar as the above, but for Spack-installed software.
+        -   spack/LUMI/yy.mm/partition/part: Similar as the above, but for Spack-installed software.

-        -   manual/LUMI/yy.mm/LUMIpartition/part: Similar as the above, but for manually installed software.
+        -   manual/LUMI/yy.mm/partition/part: Similar as the above, but for manually installed software.

     -   software : This is for the actual binaries, lib directories etc.